juliansoh/BentleyAIImmersionDay2025/README.md

 ![schedule](images/schedule.png)

 ## Main use case
 People taking documents and build a simple agent to ask questions.
+### General instructions
-At the end of this hackathon, present your learnings, benefits, and applicable use cases in Bentley.
+Implement the tasks outlined in the lab manual.
+Resources that can help you with the tasks are provided as reading materials.
+At the end of this hackathon, present your learnings, benefits, and applicable use cases at Bentley.
+Tasks may prompt you/team for observations.
+These are designed to help with your final presentation and overall understanding of Copilot Agents.

+If you have questions, you can ask your session coach or look at the _"(answer key)"_ for the task.

 _Duration: 60 minutes_<br>
 _Level: 101_